-12 (120notional hours) Credits:

-CESM Code: To be confirmed
+Credits: 12 (120notional hours) CESM Code: To be confirmed

 Syllabus: Development and improvement of English language literacy and proficiency skills, particularly writing, reading and oral communication skills.
-Examination: Examined within the faculty.

 Syllabus: Introduction to the purpose, range and practical value of the Visual Communication Design discipline and profession; visual communication theory and applied methods of conceptualisation, ideation, visualisation and presentation of assignments in visual communication media, with an emphasis on the introduction of basic visual problem-solving.
-Examination: Examined within the department.